-Cryoport Inc. ("Cryoport", "we", or "our") is a life sciences services company that is an integral part of the supply chain supporting the biopharma, reproductive medicine and animal health markets.
-We are redefining logistics for the life sciences industry by providing a unique platform of critical solutions including highly differentiated temperature-controlled logistics, which include advanced packaging and informatics, and biostorage services.
+Cryoport Inc. ("Cryoport", "we", or "our") is a life sciences services company that is an integral part of the temperature-controlled supply chain supporting the biopharma, reproductive medicine and animal health markets.
+We are redefining logistics for the life sciences industry by providing a unique platform of critical solutions including highly differentiated temperature-controlled supply chain solutions, which include advanced packaging, informatics, specialty logistics services and biostorage services.
 Through our products, services and unparalleled expertise, we enable our clients to ship, store and deliver cellular-based materials and drug products as well as other life sciences commodities in a precise, defined temperature-controlled state.